 So how long do workers stay with their employers nowadays?
-The median number of years wage and salaried employees stayed with their current employer in January 2014 was 4.6 years.
-The same was true in 2012, and it was an increase from 4.4 years in 2010.
+The median number of years wage and salaried employees stayed with their current employer in 2018 was 4.2 years.
+In 2012 and 2014, the median tenure was 4.6 years.
 In 2004, the average was 4 years.

 The Myth of Job Hopping

 Job hopping appears to be the norm today.
 Millennials are labeled lazy, self-entitled, and, therefore, responsible for high turnover rates in the labor market.
-However, the latest BLS survey shows the number of years people spend with the same employer has increased over the past decade.
-In 2002, the median tenure was 3.7 years.
-It went up to 4.0 years in both 2004 and 2006.
-And in 2008, it was 4.1 years.
+However, the latest BLS survey shows the number of years people spend with the same employer has increased slightly, though not by much, over the past decade.

 Some reports, like PayScale figures on job tenure at companies on the Fortune 500 list, suggest tech experts don't stay at jobs for long.
 But the industry is booming, so employee growth and recruitment practices play a big part in those averages.

 Tenure in Other Professions

 Tech is an obvious area of interest for job tenure trends.
 Gen Y/Millennials have grown up to be tech-savvy workers and are at the helm of today's hottest technologies.
 They value job satisfaction so will move on to find it.
 How do other professions compare in terms of job tenure?